Geal Chàrn, Ardverikie

-In the heart of the wild land south of Loch Laggan, Geal Charn lurks behind other peaks.
-From most points this mountain appears rather featureless, however its hidden north-east side has some drama.
+Geal Chàrn, in the wild land south of Loch Laggan, looks featureless from most angles, but its hidden north-east side holds some drama.

 Prominence310m